FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/subaccountid.md

 A sub account is an optional provider-supported construct for organizing resources and services connected to a billing account.
 Sub accounts are commonly used for scenarios like grouping based on organizational constructs, access management needs and cost allocation strategies.
 Sub accounts must be associated with a billing account as they do not receive invoices.

-A sub account ID provider assigned identifier assigned to a sub account.
-It is commonly used for cost allocation, reporting, and chargeback purposes.
+A sub account ID is a provider assigned identifier assigned to a sub account.

 The SubAccountId column MUST be present in the billing data.
 This column MUST be of type String and MUST NOT contain null values.
 Where a provider doesn't support a sub account construct (only has a billing account), use the BillingAccountId value.